Ben Marcus

 Ben Marcus (born October 11, 1967) is an American author and professor at Columbia University.
-He has written four books of fiction.
+He has written five books of fiction.
 His stories, essays, and reviews have appeared in publications including Harper's, The New Yorker, The Paris Review, Granta, The New York Times, GQ, Salon, McSweeney's, Time, and Conjunctions.
 He is also the fiction editor of The American Reader.
 His latest book, Notes From The Fog: Stories, was published by Alfred A. Knopf in August 2018.

 Life

 Marcus grew up in Austin, the son of a retired mathematician and the literary critic and Virginia Woolf scholar Jane Marcus.
 His father is Jewish and his mother is of Irish Catholic background; Marcus had a Bar Mitzvah.

 Marcus received his bachelor's degree in philosophy from New York University and an MFA from Brown University.

 Marcus is a professor at Columbia University School of the Arts.
 He is the editor of The Anchor Book of New American Short Stories, and the fiction editor at The American Reader.
 For several years he was the fiction editor of Fence.

 Marcus is married to the writer Heidi Julavits, with whom he has two children.
 They live in New York City and also have a seasonal house in Maine.